-In summary, the FY2019 Town Meeting Warrant Articles include the following:
+In summary, the FY2020 Town Meeting Warrant Articles include the following:

-- \$175,000 for the Appropriation Committee's Reserve Fund-Authorized by state statute, the Reserve Fund provides the Town operations with an option for the funding of extraordinary or unforeseen expenditures during the year (see page 6-18 for more detail). - \$200,000 for the Stabilization Fund-After multiple years without an appropriation, funding for the Stabilization Fund was restored in FY2016, funded in FY2017 and FY2018 included again in FY2019 in the amount of \$200,000 (see page 6-17 for more detail). - \$87,000 for Police Cruiser Replacements This request provides for the replacement of two patrol vehicles for the use of the Police Department.
-Included in the funding request is the cost of outfitting the vehicles with ancillary equipment, including radars and emergency warning equipment. - \$140,000 for MIS Aerial Photography-This request provides for the new aerial photography project to update the Town's Geographic Information System. - \$140,000 for DPW One-Ton Dump Truck with Hot Box and Plow- This request provides funds to replace a 2008 model year vehicle with a one-ton cab and chassis truck outfitted with an asphalt hot box.
-The truck will also have a plow to aid in snow removal operations.
-The 2008 vehicle has surpassed its useful life expectancy of about 10 to 12 years. - \$231,000 for Street Sweeper Replacement -This request provides funds to replace the existing 2007 Elgin Pelican Street Sweeper.
-The useful life expectancy is approximately 10 years. - \$105,000 for Skid Steer Replacement This request provides funds to replace a 2006 John Deere Skid Steer. - \$300,000 for Roadway Maintenance and Improvements-This Article provides funds in addition to the FY2018 Chapter 90 allocation in order to maintain current road conditions in accordance with the Pavement Management Plan.
+- \$175,000 for the Appropriation Committee's Reserve Fund-Authorized by state statute, the Reserve Fund provides the Town operations with an option for the funding of extraordinary or unforeseen expenditures during the year (see page 6-18 for more detail).
+This article is funded from Free Cash. - \$200,000 for the Stabilization Fund-After multiple years without an appropriation, funding for the Stabilization Fund was restored in FY2016, and funded from FY2017 through FY2019 in the amount of \$200,000 per year (see page 6-17 for more detail).
+This article is funded from Free Cash. - \$145,000 for Police Cruiser Replacements (CIP) This request provides for the replacement of three patrol vehicles for the use of the Police Department.
+Included in the funding request is the cost of outfitting the vehicles with ancillary equipment, including radars and emergency warning equipment.
+This article is funded from Free Cash. - \$315,000 for Ambulance Replacement (CIP) This request provides for the replacement of one of three ambulances that the Town currently operates (two per shift, and one in reserve).
+This article will be financed by debt, with the payments coming from the Fire Department's EMS Revolving Fund. - \$3,500,000 for Fire Station Design, OPM, and Land Acquisition (CIP) This request provides funds for Phase I of a project to build a new fire station, including buying land for the building to be sited.
+This article will be funded via a \$1,383,452 transfer from surplus bond proceeds remaining in the completed Lincoln Street School capital project fund, and new bonds in the amount of \$2,116,548. - \$90,000 for One-Ton Pickup Truck with Plow (CIP)-This request provides funds to replace a public works truck and plow.
+This article is funded from Free Cash.